fixthelights/SC2006-Peewee/README.md

 Created folders for classes, components and pages in the source folder:

-Classes - controller classes in charge of linking to backend
+Classes - controller classes in charge of linking to backend (doesn't really work for api calls)

 Components - reusuable UI elements